 6. Stand in the doorway or sit by a window which will give you the best view of your plot.
 And give it a good long look with a critical eye and ask yourself:-

 Is the layout of the garden working?
 What would improve it?
 Is the planting scheme as you envisaged?
 Are there any obvious gaps in the planting that need filling?
-Are any plants in danger of swamping or being swamped?
-Are there any plants looking as if they could do with some TLC next time you can get out there?
+Ask yourself if any plants are in danger of swamping or being swamped?
+Do any plants looking as if they could do with some TLC next time you can get out there?
 Could you increase the length of the season of interest?
 Is there a focal point?
 Does it need one?

 Jot your observations down on paper as you go, you can draw up an action plan later, perhaps even plan a little plant shopping 😉